QOOlajide/Terminal-Coding-Agent/README.md

 - npm or yarn
 - Cursor or VS Code (for file opening)

+## 🐳 Development Environment

+This project includes a **devcontainer configuration** for instant setup in GitHub Codespaces or VS Code Dev Containers:

+### Using GitHub Codespaces (Recommended for Quick Start)

+1. Click "Code" → "Create codespace on main"
+2. Wait for the container to build (~30 seconds)
+3. The `codebanger` command is automatically installed and ready to use!

+**What happens automatically:**
+- Docker container spins up with Node.js 20 and TypeScript tooling
+- Dependencies are installed (`npm install`)
+- Project is built (`npm run build`)
+- Command is linked globally (`npm link`)

+### Using VS Code Dev Containers (Local Docker)

+1. Install Docker Desktop and the "Dev Containers" VS Code extension
+2. Open the project in VS Code
+3. Click "Reopen in Container" when prompted
+4. The `codebanger` command will be ready after the container builds

+### Why DevContainers?

+- **Consistency** - Same environment for all contributors
+- **Zero setup** - New team members can start coding immediately
+- **Isolation** - Project dependencies don't conflict with your system
+- **Reproducibility** - Works identically across all machines

+The devcontainer uses Microsoft's official `typescript-node` image, which is maintained for security and includes common development tools.
+For projects requiring specialized dependencies, this could be customized with a Dockerfile.

 ## 🚀 Installation

+### Manual Installation (Without DevContainers)

 1. Clone the repository
 2. Install dependencies: